diyadas/tutorials/README.md

 # tutorials

-## 3/14: Data Tidying and Manipulation in Python and R.
+## 3/14: Data Tidying and Transformation in Python and R.
 ### By Diya Das, David DeTomaso, and Andrey Indukaev.
 Presented at The Hacker Within, UC Berkeley
 To follow along, use:
 - Data Tidying and Transformation in R.ipynb